-Our latest project, Kokoschka’s Doll, featuring Sir John Tomlinson, Rozanna Madylus and Counterpoise, will be performed at a number of venues in 2017 and 2018 (see 'Concerts' for details).
+Our latest project, Kokoschka’s Doll, featuring Sir John Tomlinson, Rozanna Madylus and Counterpoise, is now being performed at a number of venues in 2017 and 2018 (see 'Concerts' for details).

 by John Casken

 ‘Tomlinson’s titanic, heart-rending performance’ (Daily Telegraph), ‘the incomparable John Tomlinson’, ‘a compelling dramatic presence’ (Guardian), ‘Counterpoise’s ceaselessly versatile and intriguing combination of piano, violin, trumpet and clarinet/saxophone’ (Independent), ‘Shot through with echoes of Wagner and Mahler, Casken’s chamber score … is lean and effective’ (The Times), 'riveting' (Seen and Heard International)